 At Nat Re, providing reinsurance capacity isn’t our only business.
-We believe that we do ultimately entails giving greater protection to the insuring public and helping them recover financially after natural disasters and other crises.
+We believe that what we do ultimately entails giving greater protection to the insuring public and helping them recover financially after natural disasters and other crises.
+We also believe in caring for the environment by promoting a culture of awareness on environmental sustainability within the organization itself.

-This is why we value forging meaningful relationships with private and public sectors partners in the sphere of disaster risk financing and insurance.
-By leveraging our combined resources and knowhow, we can create effective and affordable solutions for a more disaster-resilient public.
+This is why we value forging meaningful relationships with private and public sector partners in the sphere of disaster risk financing and insurance.
+By leveraging our combined resources and know-how, we can create effective and affordable solutions for a more disaster-resilient public.

 The Oasis Platform for Climate and Catastrophe Risk Assessment in Asia Project (The Oasis Project)